timtadh/hackthology/hackthology/content/blog/lexmachine-dfa.md

    [regexp](https://golang.org/pkg/regexp/) standard library package).
 2. How to solve the lexical analysis problem with non-deterministic finite automatons (NFA).
-3. How to more deterministic automatons improve on the solution presented by NFAs
+3. How deterministic automatons (DFAs) improve on the solution presented by NFAs

 ## The Lexical Analysis Problem